Hadrian's Wall & Northumberland Preview

 Gilsland is a charming border village uniquely divided between Cumbria and Northumberland, with the River Irthing quietly marking the boundary between the two counties.
 This gentle river not only shapes the landscape but also gives Gilsland a distinctive sense of place, half in one county, half in another, yet wholly unified by its history and character.

 You will see Orchard House Inn, which welcomed the great writer Sir Walter Scott during his visit in 1797.
-In its earlier form, it was an impressive building of three storeys and five bays, with elegant wings and distinctive shallow gabled porches supported by Greek Doric-style columns cleverly fashioned from iron rods.

 Just ahead, Mumpshall Bridge carries the road across the River Irthing, linking the two sides of the village and offering views of the surrounding countryside.
 Nearby, at the main junction, Hall Terrace lines the right-hand side.
 This row of four houses began life as a 17th-century inn, later extended and reshaped into a terrace in the 19th century.